linjames0/grayscale-filter/README.md

 # Grayscale Filter for Profile Pictures
+Ground up implementation of a grainy grayscale filter.

 Using kernel convolutions and image processing, you can apply a grainy grayscale filter to any photo.

 ## Examples